SmileyNiloc/CradleWave/README.md

 ## Acknowledgments

-- Infineon Technologies for the BGT60TR13C radar development kit
 - University of Delaware ECE Department

 ## License

-This project is developed as part of the University of Delaware Senior Design program.
+This project is developed as part of the University of Delaware Electrical and Computer Engineering Senior Design program.

 ## References